awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 ## Working with Automatic Workload Repository \(AWR\)<a name="Appendix.Oracle.CommonDBATasks.AWR"></a>

-If you use Oracle Database Enterprise Edition, have licensed the Diagnostics and Tuning packs, and want to use Automatic Workload Repository \(AWR\), you can enable AWR by changing the `CONTROL_MANAGEMENT_PACK_ACCESS` parameter\.
+If you use Oracle Database Enterprise Edition and have licensed the Diagnostics and Tuning packs, you can use Automatic Workload Repository \(AWR\)\.
+To enable AWR, change the `CONTROL_MANAGEMENT_PACK_ACCESS` parameter\.

 AWR reports are typically generated using report generation scripts, such as awrrpt\.sql, installed on the database host server\.
-You do not have direct access to the host, but you can obtain copies of the scripts from another installation of Oracle Database\.
-Alternatively, reports can be generated using the DBMS\_WORKLOAD\_REPOSITORY package\.
+You don't have direct access to the host, but you can obtain copies of the scripts from another installation of Oracle Database\.
+Alternatively, you can generate reports using the DBMS\_WORKLOAD\_REPOSITORY package\.

 ## Adjusting Database Links for Use with DB Instances in a VPC<a name="Appendix.Oracle.CommonDBATasks.DBLinks"></a>